jalal1379/Microverse_portflaio/README.md

 # 📖 [Portflaio Miicroverse Project] <a name="about-project"></a>

-**[Portflaio:contact-form-mobile-version Microverse Project]** is an essentail that the Micronats can creat the Portflaio Project by using HTML and CSS.
+**[Portflaio:Desktop-version Microverse Project]** is an essentail that the Micronats can creat the Portflaio Project by using HTML and CSS.

 ## 🛠 Built With <a name="built-with"></a>
 1-HTML